March 2022 Technician of Influence Award Winners

 Tayler Haas, Kankakee, IL | Midwest Transit Equipment

-Tayler started as a diesel tech when he was hired by the dealer.
+Tayler started as a diesel tech when he was hired by the dealer at Midwest Transit Equipment.
 He was doing generator repairs for a railway and had little to no experience in this field.
 During his interview, the Service Manager was blown away by his positive attitude.
 Tayler was hired shortly after and was told by the manager that he can train a technician but cannot train an attitude and Tayler won the manager over with his willingness to learn.
 He always has a great attitude and will do anything to help out.
 He is a great example for the rest of the techs.
 Tayler is always willing to stay late, go to the customer location at the drop of a dime, or work through lunch if a customer is waiting.
 He is constantly putting the customer first which shows his dedication to our company and true thoughtfulness toward the customer.
 Tayler is always doing everything he can to help other techs in the shop and guide them on issues that he may be more knowledgeable in.
 Tayler has become IC Bus Master Certified in his first year of employment, which shows his dedication to getting better and more knowledgeable in his career.
 He is willing to come in early, stay late, or work outside in the elements to show that he always goes 100% for our customers.
 He always makes sure he is doing his job the right way the first time.

 Ricardo DeBrito, Bedford, MA | Taylor & Lloyd Inc.